How To Brush Your Pet’s Teeth

 DAY 7:

-You know your pet best of all.
-If you feel that they are not accepting the brushing well, gradually increase the brushing time until you are able to spend at least one minute on each side of the mouth.
+You know your pet best.
+If you feel that your pet is not accepting the brushing well, gradually increase the brushing time until you can spend at least one minute on each side of the mouth.

-At any time that the animal is resisting, stop and wait until the next day.
-If your pet is still not accepting your efforts, contact your Greencross Vets pet care team for more advice.
+If the animal resists at any time, stop and wait until the next day.
+If your pet still does not accept your efforts, contact your Greencross Vets pet care team for more advice.

 • Be patient.
-Take time with the process or else your pet will become resistant.
+Take time with the process, or your pet will become resistant.

 • Give lots of praise.
-It’s a new experience for you and your pet and praising them will make it more receptive.
+It’s a new experience for you and your pet; praising them will make them more receptive.

-• Remember to always put a small amount of animal toothpaste on your finger or toothbrush.
-Your pet will like the taste and will associate the good taste, treats and praise with having their teeth brushed.
+• Always put a small amount of animal toothpaste on your finger or toothbrush.
+Your pet will like the taste and associate the good taste, treats and praise with having their teeth brushed.

 • Reward your pet with treats at the end of each session.

-• Stop immediately if there is any sign of aggression.
+• Stop immediately if there are any signs of aggression.

 • Human toothpaste is for humans, not for pets.